Sugababes: 2011: Cancelled album and disbandment

-2011–2018: Original lineup reformation as Mutya Keisha Siobhán
+2011–2018: Original lineup re-formation as Mutya Keisha Siobhán

-In October 2011, several news outlets reported that the original line-up of the Sugababes would reform.
-In January 2012, further speculations circulated that the group would reunite were sparked, after both Buena and Buchanan tweeted that they were in the studio with "two other females" and British rapper Professor Green.
-However, Buena later denied this on Twitter, saying: "No track [with] keisha or professor G he was around tha studio. im jus workin on my stuff @ tha moment. [sic]" Despite this, Scottish singer-songwriter Emeli Sandé confirmed to MTV UK that she had written new songs for Buena, Buchanan and Donaghy, saying: "Yes, that is true.
-I've written for the original line-up of the Sugababes, which I'm very happy about because I just loved them when they first came out.
-I loved their sound, it was so cool.
-It was very different, so I'm happy to kind of be involved in what started the whole Sugababes journey.
-It sounds amazing."
+Buchanan was contacted in June 2010, just nine months after being ousted, about potentially getting back with Buena and Donaghy.
+In October 2011, several news outlets reported that the original line-up of the Sugababes would reform. both Buena and Buchanan tweeted in January 2012 that they were in the studio with "two other females" and British rapper Professor Green, fuelling further speculation that the group would reunite were sparked.
+Buena later denied this on Twitter.
+Despite this, Scottish singer-songwriter Emeli Sandé confirmed to MTV UK that she had written new songs for Buena, Buchanan and Donaghy.

 In April 2012, it was reported that the line-up had signed a £1 million record deal with Polydor Records.
-In July 2012, it was officially confirmed that the group had reformed under the name Mutya Keisha Siobhan and were writing songs for a new album under Polydor.
+In July 2012, it was confirmed that the group had reformed under the name Mutya Keisha Siobhán and were working on a new album under Polydor.
 The name was officially registered through the European Union on 27 June 2012.
 The group attended the 2012 Summer Olympics opening ceremony on 27 July 2012 and posted pictures on their official Instagram page, marking the trio's first public appearance together in eleven years.
-On 6 August the group confirmed they had written two songs with Shaznay Lewis, former member of the All Saints.
+On 6 August, the group confirmed they had written two songs with Shaznay Lewis, member of the All Saints.
 The next day, Donaghy tweeted "With the girls in the studio.
 I think the album is finished!!!"

-In November 2012, the group were nominated at the Yahoo!
-Gossip Best Girl Band of 2012 Poll alongside Little Mix, Stooshe, Girls Aloud, The Saturdays and Spice Girls.
 Their return was named the eleventh biggest moment of 2012 in NME's '75 Moments That Defined 2012' countdown.
-The group also appeared on the cover of fashion magazine Ponystep in December 2012.